 The Orchestra of St. Luke’s (OSL) is New York City’s leading chamber orchestra.
-Its Principal Conductor is the French-Canadian Bernard Labadie.
+Chamber orchestra’s generally perform with less than fifty musicians.

 Orchestra of St. Luke’s is from Greenwich Village

-The Orchestra of St. Luke’s was founded in 1974 at the Church of St. Luke in the Fields in Greenwich Village.
+The Orchestra of St. Luke’s was founded in 1974 at the Church of St. Luke in the Fields in the West Village.

 OSL has made over 100 recordings and is one of the orchestras that regularly premieres new works.

 Bernard Labadie is Principal Conductor for the 2017 – 2018 season.
-He is originally from Quebec City, Quebec, Canada.
+He is French – Canadian originally from Quebec City, Quebec, Canada.

 Pablo Heras-Casado is OSL’s Conductor Laureate.
 He was OSL’s Principal Conductor from 2011 – 2017.
 Heras-Casado is originally from Granada, Spain.